International Student Eligibility

 Change of Address

 Any change of address must be reported to Immigration within 10 days.
 Update your local address in the Student Portal, and your international student adviser will be automatically notified and will update your file with Immigration.
-If you are on OPT, email your international student adviser with your new local address.
+If you are on Optional Practical Training (OPT), email your international student adviser with your new local address.
 To update your permanent foreign address, email your international student adviser.

-Please notify your international student adviser in the Office of Student Services at least one semester prior to your graduation date so we may give you appropriate information concerning practical training, school transfer, travel, and other procedures.
+Please notify your international student adviser in Student Central at least one semester prior to your graduation date so we may give you appropriate information concerning practical training, school transfer, travel, and other procedures.

 Travel/Loss of Status